naxIO/apache-restart-script/README.md

 apache-restart-script
 =====================

-A basic bash script to check website for a status and restart apache if needed.
+A simple bash script to check a given website for a status and restart apache if needed.

 status.sh will check if a given page that is delivered as a parameter to the script, has the status code 200 (OK) or 500.
 In case of 500 it will call the services-action.sh and restart the apache server.